zygimantas124/dic_part_two/README.md

   - Used to provide agents with distance-to-obstacle information in their observations.

 ### 3. **Experiments**
+  - Contains configuration files for batch-running experiments.
+  - Each `.txt` file defines a set of hyperparameters and environment settings.

 ### 4. **Saved Qnets**

 ### 5. **Final Plots**